Rockwool RW3 Slab

 If you are to touch the material with bare hands (not recommended), wash your hands thoroughly with cold water after contact.

-How Long Will Rockwool Last Before It Has To Be Replaced?
+How Long Will Rockwool RW3 Slabs Last Before They Have To Be Replaced?

-Should you correctly install the insulation (according to manufacturer guidance), Rockwool slabs should last the lifetime of your structure.
-Since Rockwool products are inorganic they will not decay and left to it, they should sustain performatively - given that the slabs endure no damage.
+If correctly installed (according to manufacturer guidance), Rockwool RW3 slabs should last the lifetime of your structure.
+Since Rockwool products are inorganic, they will not decay and left to it, they should sustain well, given that the slabs endure no damage.

 Related Articles